020 88309782

 It can absorb water from the environment which makes it sensitive to humidity and temperature changes.
 As a result, a hardwood floor will regularly expand and contract during its life.
 Over time, this can lead to something far worse than some annoying squeaking - like cupped or warped floorboards.
 However, there are measures which can be taken to prevent this.

 The most common cause of creaky floor is when two boards are rubbing together, often because of the bad fitting.
 Of course, this is not always the case.
-It could just be the natural contracting and expanding of the wood mentioned above that is causing the issue.
-Still, the numbers of bad installations are surprisingly high.
+It could just be the natural contracting and expansion of the wood mentioned above that is causing the issue.
+Still, the number of bad installations is surprisingly high.

 This is easy to fix if you use a lubricant like talcum powder, powdered soapstone or graphite and apply it to the floorboards.
 The lubricant will reduce the rubbing and therefore the sound.